darsyn/ip/README.md

 to the IPv4 subnet mask (therefore making it an IPv6 subnet mask) to get the correct integer to pass to the following methods.

+A helper constant, `CIDR4TO6`, has been added to the library to assist with CIDR conversions.

 ### In Range

 ```php